datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter3.md

 xp: 50
 ```

-What is the best interpretation of the p-value of the regression coefficients?
+What is the best interpretation of a p-value of a regression coefficient that is smaller than 0.05?

 `@possible_answers`
+- A small p-value means we can be 95% confident that x causes y.
+- A small p-value means that the explanatory variable has a large effect on the response.
+- [A small p-value means we would be surprised to see an in-sample relationship this strong if the variables were independent in the population.]

 `@hint`